Quick Links

 The curriculum at The Treehouse is designed to engage students in an exciting programme focusing on their individual academic and communicative targets, whilst developing skills that will help them beyond the classroom and in their wider life.

-St. Edward’s ARP aims to engage pupils in exciting learning opportunities that are based around their interests, promoting communication and participating in real life experiences.
+St. Edward’s SEND Unit aims to engage pupils in exciting learning opportunities that are based around their interests, promoting communication and participating in real life experiences.
 Our new, purpose-built setting at The Treehouse offers pupils the opportunities to explore an outdoor curriculum developing their fine and gross motor skills, and their understanding of the wider world.
 Pupils also have access to a range of tailored interventions to support their social communication and emotional needs.

 What we believe